paytonjjones/shiny-server/home/content/authors/admin/_index.md

 title: Payton Jones
 ---

-Payton is a Data Scientist at Pluralsight.
+Payton is a Senior Data Scientist at Pluralsight.
 He graduated with a Ph.D. in Experimental Psychopathology from Harvard University.